Forestry England’s top 10 picnic spots

 St Helen's picnic site, next to the river, is the perfect place to relax and enjoy the abundance of wildlife.
 The Little Ouse Valley between Brandon and Thetford has been designated a Forest Nature Reserve by Forestry England in recognition of its importance to wildlife.
 Along the valley, wetland areas of alder carr and fen, poplars, damp grazing meadows and reedbeds support a rich variety of plants, insects and birds.

-10. Blakenhopeburhaugh, Kielder Water & Forest Park – Nortumberland
+10. Blakehopeburnhaugh, Kielder Water & Forest Park – Northumberland

 Over half the population lives within 6 miles of a Forestry England woodland or forest and as part of their centenary in 2019, Forestry England is encouraging people to explore the nation’s forests.
 With the promise of a tasty picnic and a variety of recreational activities to enjoy you’ll have no problem getting the whole family out this summer!